Appointment of Provost and Vice-President, Academic Affairs

 - establish student-recruitment strategies.

-All sectors that play a strategic role in the University's Francophone mission are his responsibility.
-The Vice-President is committed, like the University, to promote Francophone communities.
-He is the co-chair of the Standing Committee on Francophone Affairs and Official Languages.
+All sectors that play a strategic role in the University's Francophone mission are her responsibility.
+The Provost is committed, like the University, to promote Francophone communities.
+She is the co-chair of the Standing Committee on Francophone Affairs and Official Languages.

-The ten faculties, their schools, departments and programs, and the library network are overseen by the Vice-President.
+The faculties, their schools, departments and programs, and the library network are overseen by the Provost.
 The same applies to the following academic units and services designed to help students make the most of their university experience or to guide professors in their academic pursuits:

 - the French Immersion Studies;